-The results of the simulation are shown in Figure 2.
+The results of the simulation are shown in Figure 3.
 The graph (a) shows the number of misclassified nodes per transmission.
 The AMAC algorithm does not misclassify nodes, because in the process of 3-party proxy set formation, the nodes whose transmission range does not reach the current node are filtered out.
 However, misclassified nodes can appear with the AMAC protocol if the nodes are highly mobile and the current configuration does not reflect the one detected when the 3-party proxy set was established.
 The graph (b) shows the missed nodes per transmission.
 Here the AMAC protocol performs worse than the other two protocols considered, as it is considering only the 3-party proxy sets, and ignores possible higher order proxy sets.
 However, the number of missed nodes is very small for all the three protocols.
 Figure 3 shows the number of incorrect silencing decisions per transmission.
 Here the AMAC protocol emerges with the lowest number of incorrect decisions, as its better performance at misclassification compensates for the lower performance in regards to missed nodes.
-We need to point out however, that the AMAC protocol achieves higher performance at the cost of the overhead required for the maintenance of the 3-party proxy sets.